forDeFan/Love_Math/README.md

 <h1>iLoveMath - Python/ Kivy android app</h1>

-Primary school level math app developed in Kivy (Android).
+Primary school level math app developed in Kivy (Android).<br>
-App still in development some bugs may occur.
+App still in development some bugs may occur.<br>
 Simple UI, some design solutions will be added in the nearest future.

 ## Table of contents